insight-creative/Insight-Creative-2021/content/_index.md

 testimonials:
   subhead: 'Hire a <span class="emphasis-red">grounded</span> agency with a <span class="emphasis-underline">proven</span>  track record.'
   testimonial:
-    - copy: '"Insight Creative was instrumental in the success of our [rebranding] project.
+    - copy: '"Slide 1.
+Insight Creative was instrumental in the success of our [rebranding] project.
 They were able to come up with a marketing plan that captured the essence of our bank and was very well received by our community and customers.”'
       author: Tim Treml, Bank of Luxemburg
       project_link: /work/
-    - copy: '"Insight Creative was instrumental in the success of our [rebranding] project.
+    - copy: '"Slide 2.
+Insight Creative was instrumental in the success of our [rebranding] project.
 They were able to come up with a marketing plan that captured the essence of our bank and was very well received by our community and customers.”'
       author: Tim Treml, Bank of Luxemburg
       project_link: /work/
-    - copy: '"Insight Creative was instrumental in the success of our [rebranding] project.
+    - copy: '"Slide 3.
+Insight Creative was instrumental in the success of our [rebranding] project.
 They were able to come up with a marketing plan that captured the essence of our bank and was very well received by our community and customers.”'
       author: Tim Treml, Bank of Luxemburg
       project_link: /work/
-    - copy: '"Insight Creative was instrumental in the success of our [rebranding] project.
+    - copy: '"Slide 4.
+Insight Creative was instrumental in the success of our [rebranding] project.
 They were able to come up with a marketing plan that captured the essence of our bank and was very well received by our community and customers.”'
       author: Tim Treml, Bank of Luxemburg
       project_link: /work/
 ---